Working with dynamic Checkboxes in Flutter

 Example Preview

-We’ll make a small Flutter app that displays a list of checkboxes based on a list of available hobbies (these things are hard-coded but you can fetch your own data from an API or a database).
-The user can choose their hobbies and the results will be reflected immediately on the screen.
+We’ll make a small app that displays a list of hobbies and recreational activities (in general, these things are usually fetched from an API or a database).
+The user can choose their hobbies by checking the corresponding checkboxes and the results will be reflected immediately on the screen.

 No more talking, let’s dive into the code.